lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

    or FRS (if not it might be a test, call them to confirm).
 -  On the ECS alarm screen should appear an error, and a DSS alarm can also be triggered.
--  Keep the CSAM screen on “Vue d’alarmes” and not “Historique”
+-  Keep the CSAM screen on "Vue d’alarmes" and not "Historique"
 -  from the alarm description identify *type* and *location*
 -  If the alarm is in the UX85 cavern:
 -  set the mode of the PZ85 access point to Closed to prevent people